Weidner Multi-Lingual Word Processing System

-Weidner Communications Inc. was founded by Stephen Weidner in 1977 and marketed the Weidner Multi-Lingual Word Processing System.
+The Weidner Multi-Lingual Word Processing System was a computer-assisted translation technology released in the United States in 1977 by Weidner Communications Corporation (WCC), a now defunct US company.
+The system represented a significant breakthrough in machine translation and multilingual word processing, improving translation efficiency and output for commercial applications.

 History

+Market introduction and impact

-In conjunction with its introduction to the market, the Weidner Multi-Lingual Word Processing System was first reported on in 1978 in the Wall Street Journal as “Quadrupling Translation Volume” and the Deseret News as “halving translation costs and of increasing output by at least 400 percent.”
+After its introduction to the market in 1977, the Weidner Multi-Lingual Word Processing System was reported in 1978 in the Wall Street Journal as "Quadrupling Translation Volume" and the Deseret News as "halving translation costs and of increasing output by at least 400 percent".